I'm a

 Check out our travelling Discovery Centre

 Grab the whānau and join us for an awesome experience including virtual reality, outdoor games and a movie ride to learn all about the CI tunnel.
-Here's where the Discovery Centre will be this month:
+Here's where our Discovery Centre will be in January:

 Construction updates